-As soon as you walk past the reception desk at the Western Antique Aeroplane and Automobile Museum (WAAAM) and into the first of four gigantic aircraft hangars, you know that you’re in a very special place.
+As soon as you walk past the reception desk at the Western Antique Aeroplane and Automobile Museum (WAAAM) in Hood River, Oregon, and into the first of four gigantic aircraft hangars, you know that you’re in a very special place.

 Most museums have a few pieces that will put the pilot (or gear head) into a state of temporary awe, but this place — this place is jaw dropping.